A Paleo/low-carb version using flaxseed meal, unsweetened shredded coconut, almond butter, egg yolk, stevia, sea salt, and vanilla extract.

 Staying hydrated is necessary for adequate supply.
 Maintaining a healthy body weight is also important.
 For this reason, it’s a good idea to fine tune your nutrition during this time.

 Many “lactation cookies” are sold that contain starchy ingredients, such as oatmeal and refined sugar.
-Our cookies are low-carb and can be enjoyed whether or not you’re a lactating mom!
+These cookies are low-carb and can be enjoyed whether or not you’re a lactating mom!

-What makes these cookies keto-approved is the choice of ingredients that we include in the recipe.
+What makes these cookies keto-approved is the choice of ingredients that I include in the recipe.
 Among these healthy ingredients is the flax seeds.

 Flax seeds are considered a superfood because of their wholesome nutrition profile.
 They are incredibly nutrient-dense despite being low in calories.